themosis/documentation/environment.md

 ipconfig/all
 ```

-Look at the first displayed line `hostname`.
+Look at the first displayed line `Host Name`.

 Once you get your hostname, open the `environment.php` file and replace the value of the `local` key: